nephila/django-app-helper/docs/index.rst

 * build an authors list automatically
 * setting up a Django environment

-django CMS Helper was created by Iacopo Spalletti.
+Django App Helper was created by Iacopo Spalletti.

 ============
 Installation